-The fact is that even with a very strong fundraising effort, the potential funds available from the SSEF will be small in comparison to the total budget of the District, which provides the essential operating funds for the school system.
-Foundation funding will play an important role in creating and supporting new initiatives, but the $3 million in funds pledged to date cannot begin to compare to the District’s total annual budget of more than $150 million.
+The fact is that even with a very strong fundraising effort, the potential funds available from the SSEF will be small in comparison to the total budget of the District, that proves the essential operating funds for the school system.
+Foundation funding will play an important role in supplementing and supporting new initiatives in a flexible and time sensitive manner.

 What is the relationship of the Foundation to other groups supporting our schools?

-The Foundation will not seek to raise funds for the projects which other fundraising groups seek to support.
-The Foundation’s focus will be on District-wide initiatives that benefit students throughout Scarsdale.
+The Foundation will not seek to revise funds for projects which other fundraising groups support (such as the PTA’s).
+THe Foundation’s focus will be on District-wide initiatives that benefit students throughout Scarsdale.
 The SSEF is not related the the Scarsdale Foundation, another community organization.